ShahJabir/react-demo/README.md

 👉 **Custom State Project**: A custom state project.

+👉 **Product card with dark mode toggle Project**: A Product card with dark mode toggle project.

 ## <a name="quick-start">🤸 Quick Start</a>

 Follow these steps to set up the project locally on your machine.